U.S. Marijuana Party: Nebraska

 In 2015–2016, Zach Boiko, Mark Elworth Jr., and Krystal Gabel collected signatures for Marijuana Party of Nebraska to be officially recognized.
 In order to make the ballot, petitioners needed 5,397 signatures statewide.
 The party also must have a certain number of signatures from each of the state's three congressional districts.

 In July, 2016, volunteers turned in 9,000 signatures to the Nebraska Secretary of State.
 However, the Secretary of State said that half of the signatures were invalid, falling short of the 5,397 needed.
 In 2016, the group changed its name to Nebraska Legal Marijuana NOW Party, and organizers began petitioning for 2018 ballot access.

 New Jersey

 Rastafari cannabis rights activist and businessman Edward Forchion, who founded the Legalize Marijuana Party in 1998 in New Jersey, ran for U.S. Representative for New Jersey's 3rd congressional district in 2004 as a U.S. Marijuana Party candidate.
 Forchion got 4,914 votes.

 Results in federal elections

 Vermont

 Independent candidate Cris Ericson ran for Governor of Vermont in 2002 as a Make Marijuana Legal candidate.
 In 2004, Ericson ran for Vermont governor and U.S. senator as a Marijuana Party candidate.
 She went on to compete in 2006, 2008, 2014 and 2016 in Republican Party and Democratic Party primaries, and for multiple state and federal offices as an Independent candidate.
-Ericson was a U.S. Marijuana Party candidate for U.S. Senator and Governor of Vermont in 2010, 2012, and 2016.
-Cris Ericson left the marijuana party in January 2018.
+Ericson, a U.S. Marijuana Party candidate for United States Senator and Governor of Vermont in 2010, 2012, and 2016, ran a marijuana party write-in campaign for U.S. Senate in 2024.